Dove Company History And Review: Real Beauty, Real Soap!

 You really can’t talk about the state of soap, cleansers, or personal care products without mentioning Dove.
 A company that sells more soap than any other, Dove has become synonymous with the soap bar in the same way that Kleenex is synonymous with tissues – you just can’t separate one from the other.
 Despite their late start in soap development relative to other leading beauty brands (the company was founded in 1957), Dove proved to be ahead of its time in the cleaning department.

 Developing a soap that did not dry skin, but rather moisturized it, Dove quickly carved itself out a piece of the soap market, gaining consumer trust with their high quality and reliable products.
-Dove would gradually build its product catalogue and apply their same research and development skills to other areas of personal care.
+Dove would gradually build its product catalog and apply their same research and development skills to other areas of personal care.
 Dove now develops many different kinds of personal care products which fall into five distinctive categories:

 - Washing and Bathing: Beauty Bar, Liquid Soaps, Body Wash.